 Research shows juniper berry essential oil contains over 87 different active constituent compounds, including strong antioxidants, antibacterials and antifungals.
 (2) With a sweet, woodsy smell (some people say it’s similar to balsamic vinegar), this oil is a popular addition to household cleaning products, aromatherapy blends and fragrance sprays.

-11 Uses for Juniper Berry Essential Oil
+11 Uses (and Benefits) for Juniper Berry Essential Oil

 What is juniper berry essential oil used for?